 How can I find information on a national bank or federal savings association?

-Various merger applications and securities filings are available online in the FOIA Reading Room.
-Community Reinvestment Act Performance Evaluations and Enforcement actions are also available online.
+Some merger applications and securities filings are available in the FOIA Reading Room on the OCC's website.
+Enforcement actions and Community Reinvestment Act performance evaluations are also available on the OCC's website.